Santana at Wembley Arena

 This award-winning group are undoubtedly the face of Latino rock.
 With music in a variety of styles and lyrics sung in both Spanish and English, Santana is understandably a reputable crowd pleaser.
 This band more than lives up to the hype; Santana are not to be missed.

 Photos: Sara Michele

-For further information about Santana and future events visit here.
+For further information and future events visit Santana’s website here.